jfrerich/dev-tool-discussion/Vim.md

 ### How to edit word repeatedly through file

-Use gn / gN when CHANGING/DELETING matches <br>
+*   Use gn / gN when CHANGING/DELETING matches
-Use n / N when NAVIGATING to matches
+*   Use n / N when NAVIGATING to matches

     1. /word       - find "word"
     2. cgnNEW_WORD - change "word" to "NEW_WORD"
     3. .           - repeat change word

   Above replaces the following sequence

     1. /word
     2. visually select the word
     3. cNEW_WORD
     4. n.  n.  n.  n.

   Best option is to use 'terryma/vim-multiple-cursors'